IMPORT TARIFFS - LATEST NEWS & UPDATES

 One factor importers should keep an eye on with regard to Indian imports and pricing is the weather.
 Extreme weather conditions play a big part in the price and availability of some key Indian exports.

 Foods such as rice and shrimp are key Indian exports, but are sensitive to the region’s weather anomalies.
-India’s vulnerability to meteorological phenomena such as El Niño means that there have been seasons of loss that end up resulting in significant price hikes.
+India’s vulnerability to meteorological phenomena such as El Niño means that there have been seasons of loss that result in significant price hikes.

 The price of merchandise is just one part of the puzzle.
 The costs discussed in the following section are more difficult to calculate and may require the assistance of a customs broker.